elastic/synthetics-recorder/README.md

 We publish releases of the Script Recorder on its [GitHub repo](https://github.com/elastic/synthetics-recorder/releases).
 You can find binaries there for a variety of platforms.

-**Note that the Script Recorder is just in a Tech Preview phase at the moment, and not supported.**
+**Note that the Script Recorder is in a Tech Preview phase at the moment, and not supported.**

 Download and unpack the appropriate binary for your platform, and install it.